HubRise/website/content/apps/lightspeed-restaurant/faqs/en/create-ref-codes.md

   description: Instructions to create Lightspeed Restaurant ref codes needed for your EPOS to work with other connected apps, like online ordering platforms.
 ---

-If you connect Lightspeed Restaurant to delivery platforms such as Deliveroo, Uber Eats, and Just Eat, or to other online ordering solutions, you need to create special service types, payments, charges, and discounts for every platform you support.
+If you connect Lightspeed Restaurant to delivery platforms such as Deliveroo, Uber Eats, and Just Eat, or any online ordering solutions, you need to create special service types, payments, charges, and discounts for every platform you support.
-To simplify troubleshooting, we recommend that you use the specific codes provided in the [Food ordering platforms](/apps/lightspeed-restaurant/food-ordering-platforms) page.
+To simplify troubleshooting, we recommend that you use the specific codes provided for [Food Ordering Platforms](/apps/lightspeed-restaurant/food-ordering-platforms) and for [Online Ordering Solutions](/apps/lightspeed-restaurant/online-ordering-solutions).

 To create the ref codes in your Lightspeed account, you have two options: